cty20010831/ADSP_32014_Final_Project/Irene/README.md

 **A probabilistic approach for detecting Major Depressive Disorder (MDD) using Bayesian inference with speech and EEG features.**

 ##  **Why This Matters**
-- **Depression affects over 300 million people globally** 🌍
+- Depression affects over 300 million people worldwide and is the leading cause of disability.
-- **In the U.S., 21 million adults** suffer from at least one major depressive episode per year.
+- In the U.S. alone, 21 million adults experience at least one major depressive episode annually.
-- **Missed diagnoses cost $1 trillion per year** in lost productivity and healthcare costs.
+- Missed or late diagnosis leads to suffering and lost productivity—costing the global economy over $1 trillion per year.

 ✅ Our goal is to **improve depression diagnosis with AI**—but in a way that’s **trustworthy and uncertainty-aware**.